ileathan/every-promise/README.md

 # promise-every
-Currently javascript does not have a `Promise.every()` function, so here it is (Same as javascripts native Promise.all but returns an array of results even on failures).
+Currently javascript does not have a `Promise.every()` function, so here it is (Same as javascripts native Promise.all but returns an array of results even on failures plus failures and results seperatly).

 **1. You have an iterable of **`Promises`**.**